 The musculotendinous junctions of the first extensor compartment tendons (abductor pollicis longus and extensor pollicis brevis tendons) intersect the second extensor compartment tendons (extensor carpi radialis longus and extensor carpi radialis brevis tendons) at an angle of approximately 60° at a location approximately 4 cm proximal to Lister's tubercle.
 In intersection syndrome there is tenosynovitis particularly of the second extensor compartment possibly caused by friction from the overlying first compartment tendons 2.

 The diagnosis is often made clinically but may be found when wrist and forearm pain is investigated with ultrasound and MRI.

-Ultrasound often reveals fluid within the tendon sheaths and peritendinous edema.
+Ultrasound often reveals fluid within the tendon sheaths and peritendinous oedema.
 There is interruption of the hyperechoic plane that divides two tendon groups.
 Subcutaneous oedema can be present.